Lusha vs. Waalaxy: A Comparison of Features

 • Budget is tight and you need to start for free

-• You don't need a B2B database or intent data (you already have a data source)
+• You do not need a B2B database or intent data (you already have a data source)

 Try Waalaxy's Freemium plan to see if LinkedIn automation fits your workflow.